opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ✓ opensearch-mcp-server loaded in 3.22 s
 ```

-Verify the tools are available:
+Verify that the tools are available:

 ```bash
 > /tools